reactive-python/reactpy/src/py/docs/source/specs.rst

 In particular, one of the ``div``'s children is a ``ref`` to a model with the ID ``2a4507c31c``.
 This makes it very easy to swap out the model at that ID with something new.
 Instead of having to specify the path to a changed element you only need to indicate its ID.
-So when iDOM sends an update to the browser it just sends the subset of the greater model that changed by communicating those model IDs and their new representation.
+So when IDOM sends an update to the browser it just sends the subset of the greater model that changed by communicating those model IDs and their new representation.